 Direct Message (DM): A way to communicate privately on social media websites that include an inbox of chat messages from followers and requests from strangers who want to send you a private message.
-Some apps on which you can DM others include Instagram, TikTok, Snapchat, X, Facebook Messenger, and LinkedIn.
+Some applications where you can DM others include Instagram, Twitter, Facebook Messenger, and LinkedIn.

-Discord: An app and website that allows individuals who share an interest (e.g., a specific video game, hobby, or topic) to communicate via video, voice, text chat, and screen sharing.
+Discord (app): Discord is an app and website that allows individuals who share an interest (e.g., a specific video game, hobby, or topic) to communicate via video, voice, text chat, and screen sharing.
 You can even integrate it with your gaming console and join others' servers, set up your own, and create channels/categories.
 While mostly used for gaming, it has communities for tons of other uses such as Netflix shows, anime, schoolwork, dance, books, and more.